Tougher Rules on Illegal Working Now In Force

 - immigration officers have been granted enhanced search and seizure powers to collect evidence of immigration and employing illegal worker offences.

 In addition, with effect from 12 July illegal working becomes a criminal offence in its own right, punishable by a maximum custodial sentence of six months and/or an unlimited fine.
 This measure will enable wages paid to illegal workers to be recovered under the Proceeds of Crime Act 2002.

 To crack down on exploitation in the labour market, which often appears to involve vulnerable migrant workers, a new role – Director of Labour Market Enforcement – has been created to oversee the relevant enforcement agencies and provide a coherent enforcement strategy to deal with non-compliance.

-Provisions in the Act introducing a power to close, for up to 48 hours, the premises of employers who continue to flout the law by employing illegal workers came into force.
+From 1 December 2016, provisions in the Act introducing a power to close, for up to 48 hours, the premises of employers who continue to flout the law by employing illegal workers came into force.
 Following an initial closure notice, the Home Office also has the power to seek continued closure notice from the courts and to impose special compliance requirements on offending employers.